-The dark but definitive contours of India’s emerging, new republic
+FIR 59/20 and the dark contours of India’s emerging, new republic

 Do not be surprised if a report emerges some day of Hinduism and the caste system predating the Indus Valley civilisation and finds evidence of ancient flying chariots and nuclear physics.
 The cue to blurring the boundaries of religious myth and science came six years ago, when, soon after taking office, Prime Minister Narendra Modi declared the elephant-headed god Ganesha as proof of ancient India’s prowess in plastic-surgery.

-The transformation of irrational belief, farce and falsehood – manufactured in the Hindutva thought factory – into WhatsApp forward and elevated to party and government policy is largely established.
-This process will be increasingly deployed in drawing the contours of the new republic, which is here in form, if not in constitutional decree.
+The transformation of irrational belief, farce, and falsehood – manufactured in the Hindutva thought factory – into WhatsApp forward and elevated to party and government policy is largely established.
+This process wil be increasingly deployed in drawing the contours of the new republic, which is here in form, if not in constitutional decree.
 You can call it the Hindu-Rashtra strategy of political guidance and administrative procedure.

-The Hindu-Rashtra strategy is leery of reason, hostile to minorities and inconvenient data, benevolent to misinformation and hate speech, manipulative of law and derisive of scientific inquiry.
+The Hindu-Rashtra strategy is leery of reason and fact, hostile to minorities, benevolent towards fake news and hate speech, manipulative of law and derisive of scientific inquiry.
 It is increasingly apparent that a diversity of Hindutva thought, once fragmented and scattered, is cohering into a strategy that is being put to action.
-It is currently being road-tested nationwide in varying degree, its contradictions managed by a largely captive mass media and powerful social-media engine.
+It is currently being road-tested nationwide in varying degree and by varied method, its inherent contradictions and obvious illegalities managed by a largely captive mass media and powerful social-media engine.

+A critical test of the Hindu-rashtra strategy is unfolding in the nation’s capital, where several of its strands have been woven into a 17,000-page chargesheet that the police have submitted to court.
+This chargesheet is based on what is called FIR 59/20, a first information report that alleges the Delhi riots, which claimed 58 lives in February, sprung from a great conspiracy hatched by protestors, liberals, students poets, writers, professors and others who do not heed the Hindutva narrative.

-If Gujarat was the first experiment, Kashmir and Uttar Pradesh are now the leading laboratories.
+If the Hindu-rashtra strategy was first evident in Gujarat after the turn of the century, Kashmir and Uttar Pradesh are now its main laboratories.
 Detentions, preventive or others, on specious or non-existent grounds are common, the state has dropped democratic pretense, elements of majoritarian cultural hegemony are increasingly visible, and journalists are commonly subjected to intimidation through criminal cases or imprisonment.

+The use of FIR 59/20 in Delhi is a gamble because resistance is more organised, and institutional capture is a work in progress.
+But if the older India can be quelled here, it can be quelled anywhere.

-As with the case of the 12,000-year study, culture and history may appear be a relatively harmless use of this approach, but they are important cogs of the backing long-term majoritarian narrative (students in Rajasthan, for instance, learn that Rana Pratap won the 16th-century battle of Haldighati and Akbar – the victor – lost).
+As with the case of the 12,000-year study, culture and history may appear be a relatively harmless use of the Hindu-rashtra approach, but they are important cogs of a backing long-term majoritarian narrative (students in Rajasthan, for instance, learn that Rana Pratap won the 16th-century battle of Haldighati and Akbar – the victor – lost).

-The immediate narrative is unfolding before us, in police practice, in the courts, in government policies, on television screens and on social media.
+The more immediate narrative is unfolding before us, in police practice, in the courts, in government policies, on television screens and on social media.

 On the same day that the effort to probe Indian culture was announced, Solicitor General Tushar Mehta defended falsehood in the Supreme Court, as he has before, on behalf of the government and its proxies.
 This time, he tried to pass off hate speech as the constitutional right to freedom of expression.
 The case involved Sudarshan News, a Modi-loving Hindi news channel running a series –based on false or misleading claims – on “UPSC Jihad” or how Muslims were conspiring against India by entering the civil services.